Pennsylvania Radon Compliance 2026: SB 760 and Residential Testing Standards

 Radon Disclosure in PA Real Estate Transactions

 Pennsylvania's residential radon disclosure framework predates SB 760 by decades.
-The relevant statute — PA Code § 7304 — has been in effect since 2000 and creates specific obligations for sellers in residential real estate transactions.
+The relevant statute — the Real Estate Seller Disclosure Law (68 Pa.C.S. § 7301 et seq.) — has been in effect since 2000 and creates specific obligations for sellers in residential real estate transactions.
 Understanding what it requires (and what it does not) is critical for both buyers and sellers in high-radon counties.

 Interpreting the 4.0 pCi/L EPA Action Level for Home Buyers